Fixed Price vs. Time & Materials: App Project Guide 2026

 | Agile compatible | ❌ | ✅ | ✅ |

-How the Contract Type Affects Your Project Risk?
+How Does the Contract Type Affect Your Project Risk?

 Every app project has risk.
 The contract model doesn’t eliminate that risk — it determines who carries it and when it surfaces.